reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     Create other more complicated tutorials that do not consider the previous assumptions so that chemical kinetics is considered for mineral dissolution and precipitation reactions and the partial chemical equilibrium assumption is assumed for aqueous and gaseous species.
-Also create tutorials in which velocity and pressure fields are physically consistent with each other and computed via the solution of Darcy equation for porous media flow coupled with mass transport equations.
+Also, create tutorials in which velocity and pressure fields are physically consistent with each other and computed via the solution of Darcy equation for porous media flow coupled with mass transport equations.